naev/naev/Readme.md

 ### 4.3  Running Naev

-You can run Naev directly from the git repository using the `naev.py` script which will be generated in the build directory.
-This script will automatically set up all the data paths for running Naev.
+You can run Naev directly from the git repository with `cargo xtask run`, which builds the game and sets up all the data paths.
+It runs the game under gdb or lldb if either is installed; pass `--debugger none` for neither.
+The derived data has to exist first, so run `cargo xtask data` if you have not built through meson.
 Make sure the art assets are checked out and up to date as mentioned in the Updating Art Assets section below.

 ### 4.4  Installation